mistyk/inavradar-ESP32/README.md

 After the firmware is flashed on the devices you should see 'No FC' (or the name of the UAV) on the opposing display.
 If only the bottom line with TX and RX is showing, something is not working correctly, please open a serial terminal (Windows e.g. [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)).
 Reset the device connected to the terminal and send us a copy of the output.

-There is also a Android app in the [testing folder](https://github.com/mistyk/inavradar-ESP32/tree/master/testing) to control debugging modes like sending fake planes to FC or via radio.
-If your ESP is powered up you can pair it to your phone via Bluetooth.
-Also note that Bluetooth is disabled on arming.

 Via USB serial you get a small CLI with debug output.

 Also there are some commands: